How to Keep Snow off Your Satellite Dish

 *Prices as of 11/29/22.
 Prices may fluctuate on Amazon marketplace.

-Just remember to measure your satellite dish—or at least know its measurements—before selecting a satellite dish heater so it will for sure fit your equipment.
-A dish heater that’s too small may not be able to fully clear the snow from your dish, and then you’re back where you started.
+Just remember to measure your satellite dish—or at least know its measurements—before selecting a satellite dish heater so it will fit your equipment.
+A dish heater that’s too small may not be able to fully clear the snow from your dish, and then you’ll be back where you started.

-Most satellite dish heaters heat themselves up automatically once outdoor temperatures reach freezing or below, so once it’s installed, you don’t have to worry about turning it on or predicting your next snow storm.
+Most satellite dish heaters heat themselves automatically once outdoor temperatures reach freezing or below, so once it’s installed, you don’t have to worry about turning it on or predicting your next snowstorm.
 Just sit back and enjoy your uninterrupted satellite internet or satellite TV service.

 Looking for reliable satellite internet?
 Enter your zip code and we’ll show you the best internet providers in your area.